rodrigue89/Swizzle/README.md

 ## What is included?

-Swizzle comes with an interpreter and debugger, and compiler support [is in development](https://github.com/SafelySwift/Swizzle/tree/swizzle-1.0).
-You may have heard that interpreters are very slow and all that, but Swizzle is written in Swift so there is not much of a performance loss.
-The code example above takes 1 millisecond to execute, which although is slightly slow is one of the best speeds I have gotten in interpreters.
-Eventually a bytecode compiler will be built as I mentioned, and speeds are likely going to blow off the roof.
-Well, not literally.
+Swizzle comes with an compiler and virtual machine.
+It uses 2 stages in compiling.
+One stage is for turning the AST into an IR.
+This is where Swizzle checka to make sure you did not write anything wrong.
+The next stage is turning the IR into bytecode, which can be interpreted by the vm.
+Swizzle is written in Swift so there is not much of a performance loss in all these stages.

 ## How can I use it?